Video Games: Design and Development

 Tank, Healer, Damage Dealer.
-These are the three all-encompassing archetypes that can be found in an ever-increasing number of games.
+These are the three all-encompassing archetypes that can be found in an ever-increasing number of game and their designs and development.
 From MMOs to shooters to strategy games and even sports games, if you’ve ever played a game that has more than one character running around at once, chances are you’ve become familiar with this dynamic because it’s basically everywhere.

 How it works?

 For those who don’t know, here’s how the holy trinity works in the broadest possible terms.
-In a game that was designed with the holy trinity in mind, as well as some that weren’t, all possible classes, characters and roles fall into one of three distinct archetypes, each with its own jobs and function, are the damage dealer, the tank, and the support – I only said healer earlier because it rhymed.
+In a Video Games Design Development with the holy trinity in mind, as well as some that weren’t, all possible classes, characters and roles fall into one of three distinct archetypes, each with its own jobs and function, are the damage dealer, the tank, and the support – I only said healer earlier because it rhymed.

 The Damage dealer

 The damage dealer is responsible for, you guessed it, dealing damage, and is responsible for actually defeating the enemy as well as controlling the momentum of any given encounter.